-We combine emergency care with regular day practice.
-We are open 24 hours a day, 7 days a week, 365 days a year.
-We are here for our clients and their pets at all hours of the day and night and this is what drives our popularity and our success.
-We blend the dual roles of emergency room, arthritis and family doctor.
+We are open 7 days a week, 365 days a year from the hours of 8:00 am to 6:00pm.
+We are here for our clients and their pets all hours of the day and this is what drives our popularity and our success.
+We are a family doctor.

 We have arranged our practice environment to be soothing and welcoming to the pet owner; we try to help them understand the possible costs of care and the potential outcomes.
 And we provide the best medical care that we are able to provide given the pet’s condition and owner’s circumstances.
 Below are the services we offer.